LucianoBigliazzi/DroidGPT/README.md

 ### Material3 and MaterialYou
 This app is recommended for the latest Android releases (currently I am using Android 13).
 The app works on older devices but I did not refined the app for older models too, maybe in some future.

-### Custom API implementation
+### Custom API implementation (no more)
-This app is not using aallam's openai-kotlin client, I coded my own implementation of OpenAI's API.
+I started this project coding my own OpenAI's API implementation, but later i switched to the prebuilt openai-kotlin client by aallam.

 ### Change the "System message"
 System message defines the behaviour the chatbot should have throughout the conversation